frank-deng/fgfs-tools/README.md

 * refuel
   Refuel B-1B with full fuel on the ground.
 * magic-refuel [amount]
-  See section Magic Refuel for detail.
+  See section *Magic Refuel* for detail.
 * magic-refuel-daemon FILE
-  See section Magic Refuel for detail.
+  Perform Magic Refuel when the aircraft reaches a specified waypoint.
+  File format: `WAYPOINT\tAMOUNT` ("\t" is tab character), e.g:

+	YSSY	0.95
+	KEDW	0.95

 ---